-Blackstone provided services to The City of Dubuque for a Brownfield redevelopment project at the former Blum scrapyard.
-The Blum scrapyard covered a city block redevelopment that included renovation of and improvements to a four-story building situated and demolition and deconstruction of other site structures.
-The site is in an area of Dubuque where industrial, commercial, and residential meet and is considered part of the Washington Neighborhood.
-The City secured two EPA Brownfield Cleanup grants for the site, focusing on hazardous materials remediation and Land Recycling Program completion.
+Blackstone provided services to The City of Dubuque for a Brownfields redevelopment project at the former Blum scrapyard.
+The Blum scrapyard covered a city block redevelopment that included renovation of and improvements to a four-story building situated and demolition/deconstruction of other site structures.
+The site is located in an area of Dubuque where industrial, commercial, and residential meet and is considered part of the Washington Neighborhood.
+The City secured two EPA Brownfields Cleanup grants for the site, focusing on hazardous materials remediation and Land Recycling Program completion.
 The City also completed extensive community engagement activities, incorporating citizen comments into plans and renderings.

 The community’s desire was largely to use the site as varied recreational space.
 The City’s desire was to provide that recreational space in addition to the rehabilitation of the four-story brick building on Elm Street to house the Leisure Services Department, placing them in the heart of the community that they serve.
 The City also needed a Public Works space to service the local greenways, which would involve the construction of a new structure adjacent to the Elm Street building.

-Blackstone’s services include management and implementation of two EPA Brownfields Cleanup Grants.
+Blackstone provided management and implementation of two EPA Brownfields Cleanup Grants.
 Blackstone is the lead consultant for the City of Dubuque, coordinating a team including civil and architectural services, landscape design, and sustainable deconstruction partners.
-Our team has presented redevelopment scenarios and costs to City Council, City Manager, and state and federal authorities.
+Blackstone has presented redevelopment scenarios and costs to City Council, City Manager, and state and federal authorities.